Skip to content

 However, there is a catch-22 with deriving benefits from green tea while fasting.
 In addition to its many benefits, green tea is also high in tannins, which increase stomach acids.
 For most, this won't be a problem.
 But for someone with peptic ulcers or gastric reflux, it may cause heartburn or other stomach distress.

-In that case, consuming green tea on an empty stomach might not be the best option for you.
+In that case, consuming green tea on an empty stomach might not be the best option for you and perhaps you should opt for an alternative tea.

 (Learn all about tannins and the science behind green tea in this post.)